Epictetus/phpserver-bundle/README.md

 	Press Ctrl + C to quit.

-**And that's all - go to your application URL and you should your symfony app.**
+**And that's all - go to your application URL and you should see your symfony app.**

 If you want some configuration, run